httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 In addition to those listed above, this document uses the following terms:

 {: vspace="0"}
+HTTP Message Signature:
+: A digital signature or keyed MAC that covers one or more portions of an HTTP message.
+Note that a given HTTP Message can contain multiple HTTP Message Signatures.

 Signer:
 : The entity that is generating or has generated an HTTP Message Signature.
+Note that multiple entities can act as signers and apply separate HTTP Message Signatures to a given HTTP Message.

 Verifier:
 : An entity that is verifying or has verified an HTTP Message Signature against an HTTP Message.
 Note that an HTTP Message Signature may be verified multiple times, potentially by different entities.

+HTTP Message Component:
+: A portion of an HTTP message that is capable of being covered by an HTTP Message Signature.

+HTTP Message Component Identifier:
+: A value that uniquely identifies a specific HTTP Message Component in respect to a particular HTTP Message Signature and the HTTP Message it applies to.

+HTTP Message Component Value:
+: The value associated with a given component identifier within the context of a particular HTTP Message.
+Component values are derived from the HTTP Message and are usually subject to a canonicalization process.

-Covered Content:
+Covered Components:
-: An ordered list of content identifiers for headers ({{http-header}}) and specialty content ({{specialty-content}}) that indicates the metadata and message content that is covered by the signature, not including the `@signature-params` specialty field itself.
+: An ordered set of HTTP message component identifiers for fields ({{http-header}}) and specialty components ({{specialty-content}}) that indicates the set of message components covered by the signature, not including the `@signature-params` specialty identifier itself.
+The order of this set is preserved and communicated between the signer and verifier to facilitate reconstruction of the signature input.

+Signature Input:
+: The sequence of bytes processed by the HTTP Message Signature algorithm to produce the HTTP Message Signature.
+The signature input is generated by the signer and verifier using the covered components set and the HTTP Message.

-HTTP Signature Algorithm:
+HTTP Message Signature Algorithm:
 : A cryptographic algorithm that describes the signing and verification process for the signature.
 When expressed explicitly, the value maps to a string defined in the HTTP Signature Algorithms Registry defined in this document.

 Key Material: